M2 mortar: Chinese variants

 China (the Republic of China prior to 1949) also locally produced the M2 mortar, which was designated as the Type 31.
 After the People's Republic of China was established in 1949, some Type 31s were supplied to North Korea and North Vietnam.
-It was later modified as the Type 63 and then as the Type 63-1 mortar.
-They are also supplied to Mujahideen rebels during Soviet-Afghan War by China and the US Central Intelligence Agency.
-The latter type has been produced under license by the Pakistan Machine Tool Factory Limited and by Helwan Machine Tools Company in Egypt.
+It was later modified as the Type 63 and were supplied to Mujahideen rebels during Soviet-Afghan War.
+A variant called Type 63-1 has been produced under license by the Pakistan Machine Tool Factory Limited and by the Helwan Machine Tools Company in Egypt.

 Operation

 Each mortar shell had a screw-on cap in its base.
-Inside the hollow in the tail, it contained a 20-gauge M5A1 Ignition Cartridge.
+Inside the hollow in the tail, it contained a 20-gauge M5A1 ignition cartridge.
 This was a paper shotgun shell filled with ballistite powder.

 The mortar had a firing pin in the bottom of the tube.
-When the shell was dropped down the tube, the firing pin struck the Ignition Cartridge in the shell's tail, detonating it.
+When the shell was dropped down the tube, the firing pin struck the ignition cartridge in the shell's tail, detonating it.
 When the cartridge detonated, the explosive gases exited the base of the shell through two bleed holes.
 This propelled the shell out of the tube in an arc.
 Unassisted, the mortar shell had a range of about 200 to 325 yd.

 To increase the mortar's range, shells were issued with four waterproof cellophane bags of propellant, called increments, fastened to the stabilizing fins with wire clips.
 The ignition cartridge would ignite the propellant, increasing chamber pressure and the shell's muzzle velocity.
 All four increments and the ignition cartridge pushed the maximum range to about 2,000 yd at 45 degrees elevation (depending on the shell's length and weight).
 To reduce the mortar's muzzle velocity, increment charges were removed as needed before firing.
 This allowed great flexibility in the angle at which shells impacted the target area, allowing the weapon to drop shells behind hills or buildings.